strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 With at-least-once, there is no way for the producer to know the nature of the failure, so it simply assumes that the message was not written and retries.
 There are use cases in which lost or duplicated messages are acceptable, but in others this would cause serious business problems (e.g. financial institutions).

-To be fair, there is no such thing as exactly-once delivery in distributed systems (two generals problem), but we can fake it by implementing idempotent operations.
+To be fair, there is no such thing as exactly-once delivery in distributed systems (two generals problem), but we can fake it by implementing idempotent log append.
 Another way to achieve EOS is to apply a deduplication logic at the consumer side, but this is a stateful logic that needs to be replicated in every consumer.

+> Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.

-Since Kafka 3.0, the producer enables the strongest delivery guarantees by default (`acks=all`, `enable.idempotence=true`).
+Since Kafka 3.0, the producer enables the stronger delivery guarantees by default (`acks=all`, `enable.idempotence=true`).
 In addition to durability, this provides partition level message ordering and duplicates protection.

 When the idempotent producer is enabled, the broker registers the producer id (PID) and the epoch (producer session).